mengxinayan/OSTEP-note-homework-code/ch7/homework/simulation/README.md

-# ch5 Scheduling: Introduction Homework and Solution (Simulation)
+# Chapter 7.
+Scheduling: Introduction Homework and Solution (Simulation)

-If you just want to read the answers, that is a simple version for solutions, please visit [here](../solution.md).

-Back to [contents](./README.md) for other chapter solution.

 ## Homework (Simulation)

-This program, [`scheduler.py`](../code/ch7/homework-simulation/scheduler.py), allows you to see how different schedulers perform under scheduling metrics such as response time, turnaround time, and total wait time.
-See the [README](../code/ch7/homework-simulation/README.md) for details.
+This program, [`scheduler.py`](./code/scheduler.py), allows you to see how different schedulers perform under scheduling metrics such as response time, turnaround time, and total wait time.
+See the [README](./code/README.md) for details.

 ## Questions and Solutions

 ### 7.1

-1. Compute the response time and turnaround time when running three jobs of length 200 with the SJF and FIFO schedulers.
+> 1. Compute the response time and turnaround time when running three jobs of length 200 with the SJF and FIFO schedulers.

 For FIFO: